- A VARIABLE is a NAME for a VALUE.

 - You give a value a name using the assignment operator

-- Anywhere you would use a literal value, you can use a variable instead.
+- Anywhere you use a value, you can use a variable instead.

 The Warehouse Metaphor